sinara-hw/Sayma_Metlino_Documentation/sayma_rtm/technical.rst

 .. figure:: img/stackup.png

     SAYMA RTM stackup

 .. note::
 	The thickness of copper in Figure 17 is 0.04mm and 0.02mm is due to approximation.
 In fact it is 0.036mm and 0.018mm.
+See table above.